 Adjustable-rate mortgage advantages:

-• Your interest rate may decrease based on market conditions
+- Your interest rate may decrease based on market conditions

-• Typically get a lower introductory rate for a fixed period
+- Typically, get a lower introductory rate for a fixed period

-• Good option if you plan on moving soon (before the introductory period is over)
+- It is a good option if you plan on moving soon (before the introductory period is over)

-• May be able to refinance to a fixed-rate loan when rates drop
+- May be able to refinance to a fixed-rate loan when rates drop

 Adjustable-rate mortgage disadvantages:

-• Loan payments will increase if your interest rate goes up
+- Loan payments will increase if your interest rate goes up

-• Cannot budget ahead for what mortgage payments will be long-term
+- Cannot budget ahead for what mortgage payments will be long-term

-• Payment may increase above what is affordable
+- Payment may increase above what is affordable

 Fixed-rate mortgage advantages:

-• Easier to predict how much of each payment goes to interest and principal and how long it will take to pay off
+- It is easier to predict how much of each payment goes to interest and principal and how long it will take to pay off

-• Easier to budget month-to-month
+- Easier to budget month-to-month

 Fixed-rate mortgages disadvantages:

-• To take advantage of lower interest rates, borrowers must refinance and pay associated fees and costs
+- To take advantage of lower interest rates, borrowers must refinance and pay associated fees and costs

 To help you decide which product is better for your situation, here is a calculator that determines the monthly mortgage payment for a fixed and adjustable-rate mortgage loan, given their respective interest rates and other loan terms.
-If you would like to talk to someone about whether an adjustable or fixed-rate loan is best for you, call the experts at NASB at 855-465-0753.
+If you want to talk to someone about whether an adjustable or fixed-rate loan is best for you, call the experts at NASB at 855-465-0753.